The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Fantasy Photography is no different.
 Fantasy photographers create images where reality has been re-imagined.
 They tell stories and take us on magical journeys.

-What Is Fantasy Photography?
+Becoming a Fantasy Photographer: What is Fantasy Photography?

 Fantasy Photography is a genre that uses photography to create another world.
 The photographers use strong elements of imagination and surrealism.